 |INDT 125||Industrial Safety/OSHA 30||3|

 |or INDT 150||Construction Safety/OSHA 30|

 |Railroad Technical Electives||11|

-NOTE: Railroad Technical electives are any course with RREL, RRIT or RRTC prefix.
+NOTE: Railroad Technical electives are any course with RREL, RRIT, RRTC, RRTM prefix.

 |Business Related Electives||12|

-NOTE: Business electives are any course with BUS, BLAW, MKT, CPCA prefix.
+NOTE: Business electives are any course with BUS, MKT, CPCA prefix.

 Total Program Hours: 63